-In our previous work on ultra-low aspect ratio transonic turbine inlet guide vanes for a small turbofan engine [1], we used numerical stochastic design optimization to propose the new design concept of an extremely aft-loaded airfoil to improve the difficult-to-control aerodynamic loss.
-At the same time, it is well known that endwall contouring is an effective method for reducing the secondary flow loss.
-In the literature, both ''axisymmetric" and ''non-axisymmetric" endwall geometries have been suggested.
+In our previous work on ultralow-aspect ratio transonic turbine inlet guide vanes (IGVs) for a small turbofan engine (Hasenjäger et al., 2005, "Three Dimensional Aerodynamic Optimization for an Ultra-Low Aspect Ratio Transonic Turbine Stator Blade," ASME Paper No. GT2005-68680), we used numerical stochastic design optimization to propose the new design concept of an extremely aft-loaded airfoil to improve the difficult-tocontrol aerodynamic loss.
+At the same time, it is well known that end wall contouring is an effective method for reducing the secondary flow loss.
+In the literature, both "axisymmetric" and "nonaxisymmetric" end wall geometries have been suggested.
 Almost all of these geometric variations have been based on the expertise of the turbine designer.
-In our current work, we employed a stochastic optimization method - the evolution strategy (ES) - to optimize and analyze the effect of the axisymmetric endwall contouring on the inlet guide vanes' performance.
-In the optimization, the design of the endwall contour was divided into three different approaches: 1) only hub contour, 2) only tip contour, and 3) hub and tip contour together with the possibility to observe the correlation between hub/tip changes with regard to their joint influence on the pressure loss.
-Furthermore, three dimensional flow mechanisms, related to a secondary flow near the endwall region in the low-aspect ratio transonic turbine IGV, was investigated, based on above optimization results.
-A design concept and secondary flow characteristics for the low-aspect ratio full annular transonic turbine IGV is discussed in this paper.
+In our current work, we employed a stochastic optimization method-the evolution strategy-to optimize and analyze the effect of the axisymmetric end wall contouring on the IGV's performance.
+In the optimization, the design of the end wall contour was divided into three different approaches: (1) only hub contour, (2) only tip contour, and (3) hub and tip contour, together with the possibility to observe the correlation between hub/tip changes with regard to their joint influence on the pressure loss.
+Furthermore, three-dimensional flow mechanisms, related to a secondary flow near the end wall region in the low-aspect ratio transonic turbine IGV, was investigated, based on the above optimization results.
+A design concept and secondary flow characteristics for the lowaspect ratio full annular transonic turbine IGV is discussed in this paper.
+[DOI: 10.1115/1.2813015]